yuzalsif/resume/README.md

 # resume
-My own online digital resume
+A css and javascript ui for my own online digital resume